 Expectations for Entering the Classroom

-1. Greet me at the Door - Each time we come inside the room, you will entire one at a time, giving me eye-contact, a smile, a Hello, and a high 5.
+1. Greet me at the Door - Each time we come inside the room, you will entire one at a time, giving me eye-contact, a smile, a Hello, and a wave.

-2. Walk with Purpose- Students will wak into the room with a purpose.
+2. Walk with Purpose- Students will walk into the room with a purpose.
 This means when we enter the room, students are getting supplies and getting straight to work.
-Students are not stopping by a friends desk to talk or walk around aimlessly.
+Students are not stopping by a friend's desk to talk or walk around aimlessly.

 Students are verbally praised when they follow this procedure and earn class dojo points for their great work.
-When groups earn 30 points, this means they receive 30 minutes free time on Friday.
 Students value this and work hard for it.
-When procedures of any kind are not performed like we practiced, that simply means we need to practice again.
-I try not to punish students unless they are obviously unwilling to follow the rules.
-However, if I see that students do not understand my expectations then I understand this is my fault and that is why we repeat the drills and practicing procedures.
+When procedures of any kind are not performed as we practiced, that simply means we need to practice again.

 My goal for my students is to be profecient in each standard that is given throughout the year.
 This is an extrememly high goal, I am not sure it is realistic for my demographic however I believe that I shouldn't teach them any less just because they have less already.
 This will take much planning on my end, as well as being a very organized assessor in order to understand who is profiecient and who isn't.
 I believe this may take a while to develop this skill and I am willing to work hard to learn how to do this and be the best I can be.